 Grazing goats can eliminate weeds and reduce wildfire risks as an IPM strategy.
+Photo credit: Contra Costa Health Integrated Pest Management

+Goal COS-2

-Photo credit: Contra Costa Health Integrated Pest Management Goal COS-2 A thriving and resilient agricultural sector based on resource conservation and sustainability practices.
+A thriving and resilient agricultural sector based on resource conservation and sustainability practices.

 Policies

+COS-P2.1

 Preserve large, contiguous areas of the county for agricultural production.
-Prohibit projects that would lead to fragmentation of agricultural areas.
+Deny applications for projects that would lead to fragmentation of agricultural areas.
 COS-P2.2 Preserve and protect productive agricultural land from conversion to urban uses, especially land designated as Prime Farmland, Farmland of Statewide Importance, or Unique Farmland on the Important Farmland Map prepared by the California Department of Conservation; land containing Class 1 or Class 2 soils; and land designated Agricultural Core.
 COS-P2.3 Require a 40-acre-minimum parcel size for subdivisions of prime productive agricultural land (i.e., Class 1 and Class 2 soils).

-COS-P2.4
+COS-P2.4 Consult with the Delta Protection Commission to identify mitigation strategies as relevant, if a change in land use that converts agriculture would significantly affect the sustainability of the Delta agricultural economy.

 Require new projects adjacent to agriculture to establish buffers on their properties as necessary to minimize conflicts and protect agriculture.

-COS-P2.5
+Determine appropriate buffers in consultation with the County Agricultural Commissioner.
+COS-P2.6

 When resolving conflicts between agricultural uses and urban uses, prioritize maintaining the viability of the agricultural uses.

-COS-P2.6
+COS-P2.7

 Require deed disclosures for new residential development in or adjacent to areas designated or zoned for agricultural use.
 The disclosures must explain the potential disturbances associated with agricultural operations (e.g., dust, noise, odors, and use of pesticides) and reference the Right-to-Farm Ordinance, which protects agricultural operations from nuisance complaints and unreasonable restrictions.

-COS-P2.7
+COS-P2.8

 Encourage owners of qualifying agricultural land to participate in the Williamson Act (Agricultural Preserve) Program.

-COS-P28
+COS-P2.9

 Support public infrastructure projects and programs that will increase, enhance, and protect agricultural land and its production capabilities.

-COS-P2.9
+COS-P2.10

 Coordinate with Byron-Bethany Irrigation District and East Contra Costa Irrigation District to facilitate water conservation, efficient use of agricultural irrigation water, and implementation of emerging water reuse technologies and practices.
+COS-P2.11

 Support soil conservation and restoration programs.
-Encourage agricultural landowners to work with agencies such as the USDA's NRCS and Contra Costa RCD to reduce erosion and soil loss COS-P2.11 Support efforts to protect, maintain, and improve soil health as a carbon sequestration tool.
-COS-P2.12
+Encourage agricultural landowners to work with agencies such as the USDA's NRCS and Contra Costa RCD to reduce erosion and soil loss COS-P2.12

+Support efforts to protect, maintain, and improve soil health as a carbon sequestration tool.
+COS-P2.13